zammad/zammad-documentation/appendix/troubleshooting/index.rst

    ``/var/log/elasticsearch/elasticsearch.log``.

 | After completing these steps, you should have verified your Elasticsearch
   installation is running and rebuilt the indexes.
-| If this does not resolve your issue, please `ask the community`_.
+If this does not resolve your issue, feel free to `ask the community <https://community.zammad.org>`_.